awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ecs.md

 The Envoy proxy doesn't route traffic from processes that use this user ID\.
 You can choose any user ID that you want for this property value, but this ID must be the same as the `user` ID for the Envoy container in your task definition\.
 This matching allows Envoy to ignore its own traffic without using the proxy\.
 Our examples use `1337` for historical purposes\.

 `ProxyIngressPort`
-This is the ingress port for the Envoy proxy container\.
+This is the inbound port for the Envoy proxy container\.
 Set this value to `15000`\.

 `ProxyEgressPort`
-This is the egress port for the Envoy proxy container\.
+This is the outbound port for the Envoy proxy container\.
 Set this value to `15001`\.

 `AppPorts`
-Specify any ingress ports that your application containers listen on\.
+Specify any inbound ports that your application containers listen on\.
 In this example, the application container listens on port `9080`\.
 The port that you specify must match the port configured on the virtual node listener\.

 `EgressIgnoredIPs`
 Envoy doesn't proxy traffic to these IP addresses\.
 Set this value to `169.254.170.2,169.254.169.254`, which ignores the Amazon EC2 metadata server and the Amazon ECS task metadata endpoint\.
 The metadata endpoint provides IAM roles for tasks credentials\.
 You can add additional addresses\.

 `EgressIgnoredPorts`
 You can add a comma separated list of ports\.
 Envoy doesn't proxy traffic to these ports\.
 Even if you list no ports, port 22 is ignored\.
-The maximum number of egress ports that can be ignored is 15\.
+The maximum number of outbound ports that can be ignored is 15\.

 ```
 "proxyConfiguration": {